 - Sugar: Powdered sugar melts perfectly into the pie filling, so you don't have to worry about the grainy texture that regular sugar would leave.

-How do you make Oreo Pie from Scratch?
+How to make Oreo Pie

 There are a few simple elements that go into making an Oreo pie (crust, filling, and whipped cream topping) but none of them require any special skills beyond the knowledge of how to use a hand mixer.
 Just be sure to leave yourself enough time to let the pie set up in the fridge for about 4 hours for best results so you can get clean slices.